-Whether you're a CEO or a mid-level manager, it is important that you have an accurate picture of your leadership skills.
-This includes personal leadership skills such as organisation and time management, as well as higher level skills including delegation, communication, vision and empowerment of others.
+Whether you're a CEO or a mid-level manager, it is important to have an accurate picture of your leadership skills.
+This includes personal leadership skills, such as organisation and time management, as well as higher-level skills including delegation, communication, vision and empowerment of others.

 "I'm an excellent leader.
 I always communicate effectively.
 I'm visionary and dedicated to results.
 My employees know just how much I appreciate their contributions to the organisation."
 Really?